* Euro under pressure as market wagers on ECB easing

 broadest index of Asia-Pacific shares outside Japan

-gained 0.4 percent to its loftiest since January
+gained 0.4 percent to its highest since January

-After a solid start Japan's Topix was stalled by
+After a solid start Japan's Topix turned flat after

 On Wall Street the S&P 500 had ended Tuesday above